Shubham2697/Data_acquisition_tool-LED/README.md

 # Lux_Temp
-Find Lux, Temperature of a light sourse
+Find Lux, Temperature, input voltage and current of a light sourse